HeuristNetwork/heurist/admin/setup/_README.md

 - `dboperations/`: This directory contains scripts for various database operations, including daily maintenance (cron jobs), database deletion, resetting demo databases, and managing welcome/notification emails.
 - `dbproperties/`: This directory includes scripts for retrieving database-specific properties, such as version information and registered URLs.
 - `dbupgrade/`: This directory contains scripts and utilities for upgrading Heurist database schemas from one version to another.
 It includes core logic, batch upgrade tools, and specific version-to-version migration scripts.
-- `iconLibrary/`: This directory serves as a library for icons used within the Heurist setup process.
-It includes acknowledgement and permission files for icons sourced from Icons8, with actual icon image files organized into subdirectories by size or format (e.g., 16px, 64px, svg).
+- `iconLibrary/`: This directory serves as a library for icons used for new record types.

 ## Key files